paglliac/php-dependency-analysis/README.md

 - `-c` or `--config` is required option with the relative path to config file

 Arguments:
-- `[files filter]` list of files for analysis, it's usefull to use in CI combine with --diff
+- `[files filter]` list of files for analysis, it's useful to use in CI combine with --diff